SRON-Earth/Balsa/README.md

 ##### Discussion

 Both the positive and negative likelihood ratios range from zero to positive infinity.
 A positive likelihood ratio (LR+) *larger* than one indicates that the probability that a point is labeled *positive* given that the point is *positive* in the ground truth (a true positive) is larger than the probability that a point is labeled *positive* given that the point is *negative* in the ground truth (a false negative).
-The larger LR+, the more information a positive classification provides about the ground thruth.
+The larger LR+, the more information a positive classification provides about the ground truth.
 An LR+ value of one indicates the probabilities are equal, and thus a positive classification provides no information about the ground truth.
 If LR+ is smaller than one then the classification labels can be swapped such that LR+ becomes larger than one.

 For the negative likelihood ratio (LR-), a value *smaller* than one indicates that the probability that a point is labeled *negative* given that the point is *negative* in the ground truth (a true negative) is larger than the probability that a point is labeled *negative* given that the point is *positive* in the ground truth (a false positive).
-The smaller LR-, the more information a negative classification provides about the ground thruth.
+The smaller LR-, the more information a negative classification provides about the ground truth.
 An LR- value of one indicates the probabilities are equal, and thus a negative classification provides no information about the ground truth.
 If LR- is larger than one then the classification labels can be swapped such that LR- becomes smaller than one.

 In summary, the *larger* LR+ and the *smaller* LR-, the more information the classifier provides about the ground truth.
 An important advantage of likelihood ratios is that these metrics are insensitive to population imbalance.
 LR+ and LR- could be viewed as "prevalence insensitive" analogues of the PPV and NPV.